Where Is Peleliu Island?

 Here are some of those experiences:

-Running out of Food / Snacks
+Running Out of Food on Peleliu

 It was quite obvious to me after my exploration, I was nowhere even close to being prepared for the magnitude of a days exploration around war related Peleliu.
-Hell, after my mid day arrival, i was ready to hitch my way into this adventure not knowing just how much time I needed.
+Hell, after my mid day arrival, I was ready to hitch my way into this adventure not knowing just how much time I needed.
 With that being said, a six hour journey turned into one from early morning to darkness.
 Half way through my day of bicycling into south Peleliu found me consuming more food and snacks quicker than anticipated due to the immense workout involved.
 My remedy, a pack of gum to offset the hunger experienced mid day until evening.
 I can’t imagine soldiers going through hours to days with minimal to no food amidst fighting.

 Nearly Losing My Drone to Rain

-‘Peleliu: Then & Now’ is a sweet parallel of two worlds through storytelling experience sprinkled with incredible drone footage from the world above.
+“Peleliu: Then & Now” is a sweet parallel of two worlds through storytelling experience sprinkled with incredible drone footage from the world above.
 But what if I were to say, I nearly lost my drone, at the tail end of my day?
 At the summit of Bloody Nose Ridge was an incredible panoramic view of the island I just explored with a sunset to top it off.
 With low battery on my phone, I used the small window to get some drone footage of the mountains.
 After about 10 minutes of flight I pulled the drone back into my direction and just as it got back in my hands, a dark cloud rolled in and slowly began what seemed like a monsoon.
 Had I been off by a couple of minutes?
 Yea…

 While this is probably the least treacherous of the voyage, I have to make mention that my journey was completely self guided.
 My intuitions both surprisingly and unsurprisingly put me exactly where MOST war relics and buildings are.
 But that’s not to mention that there are many relics in the now overgrown jungles of the island, much of where a guide would have been..nice.
 A couple of those are a couple of tanks and a downed aircraft in the jungle which would have been awesome to see and document.
 For this video project, I had to buy $98 of stock video of that downed aircraft to add a nice touch to the relics on Peleliu.